buckaroo-it/BuckarooWrapper_Laravel/README.md

 ---

 ### Introduction

-This documentation describes the process of integrating Laravel validation with the Buckaroo PHP SDK in your application.
-Buckaroo is a Payment Service Provider that is used by over 15,000 companies to securely process payments, subscriptions, and unpaid invoices.
-The Buckaroo SDK is a modern, open-source library that simplifies integration with Buckaroo's services in PHP applications.
+The documentation explains how to integrate Laravel validation with the Buckaroo PHP SDK in your application.
+Buckaroo is a Payment Service Provider used by many companies to securely handle payments, subscriptions, and invoices.
+The Buckaroo SDK is a modern, open-source library that makes it easier to integrate Buckaroo's services into PHP apps.
+The SDK also supports webhooks.
 ### Installation

 To install the Laravel Buckaroo Wrapper, you can use Composer by running the following command: